GoogleChrome/web.dev/src/site/content/en/blog/fetch-metadata/index.md

 ## Browser compatibility {: #compatibility }

-Fetch Metadata request headers are currently supported in Chrome 76 and other Chromium-based browsers, and are under development in Firefox.
+Fetch Metadata request headers are supported as of Chrome 76 and in other Chromium-based browsers, and are under development in Firefox.
 See [Browser compatibility](https://developer.mozilla.org/docs/Web/HTTP/Headers/Sec-Fetch-Site#Browser_compatibility) for up-to-date browser support information.

 ## Background